See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “A scar does not form on the dying.
 A scar means I survived.” – Chris Cleave

-When I was going through the experiences that brought on the scars, I definitely wasn’t expecting something beautiful from all that.
-I knew I would survive, yes, but I couldn’t predict the beauty that would result.
+When I was going through the experiences that brought on the scars, I wasn’t expecting something beautiful from all that.
+I knew I would survive, but I couldn’t predict the beauty that would result.
 I bet you couldn’t either.

 You’ve been through so much.
 You’ve been hurt, and you are healing.
 You’re a survivor.